 What Is Rengay

-Rengay is a poetic form invented by Garry Gay in 1995.
+Rengay is a poetic form invented by Garry Gay in 1992.
 He developed the idea somewhat in reaction to the established longer forms, renku and renga.
 But he was always moving towards developing this form because of the issues he had with writing renku.
-He found the renku form was too long and took much too long to write.
-The need to encompass all four seasons made the writing of renku cumbersome and tedious.
-Rules existed as to which images one could use and when, and the contributors were governed by the master who decides if a particular verse was acceptable.
+He found the renku form was too long and took too much time to write.
+He found the form's rules off-putting.
+They specify: the incorporation of the four seasons and where they are positioned in the sequence; which images one can use and when; verb endings in particular positions; flower and moon verses in particular positions; how linking and shifting works; and how the progression of seasonal and nonseasonal verses changes depending on the season of the starting verse.
+The contributors are governed by the master who decides if a particular verse is acceptable.
 Garry Gay was looking for a simpler form, one with less restrictions, one that was more enjoyable and quicker to write.
 The result: rengay!

 Please see the Submission Guidelines for the exact verse form in a rengay.